blkperl/cs322/README.md

 ---------

-Register Allocation: the process of arranging intermediate values to be held in registers rather than memory
+Register Allocation: the process of arranging intermediate values to be held in registers rather than memory Register Pressure: programs that require larger number of registers

+Can be mediated by:

+ * using registers carefully
+ * using register spilling

 Lecture 4
 ---------